 RMG Acquisition Corp.
-III (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on December 23, 2020.
+III (the "Company") is a blank check company, also referred to as a special purpose acquisition company ("SPAC"), incorporated as a Cayman Islands exempted company on December 23, 2020.
 The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses that the Company has not yet identified ("Business Combination").

-As of March 31, 2022, the Company had not yet commenced operations.
-All activity for the period from December 23, 2020 (inception) through March 31, 2022 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below.
+As of September 30, 2022, the Company had not yet commenced operations.
+All activity for the period from December 23, 2020 (inception) through September 30, 2022 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.